-Often times, one of the leading causes for road rage is the fact that drivers haven’t given themselves enough time to get where they need to go.
+Oftentimes, one of the leading causes of road rage is the fact that drivers haven’t given themselves enough time to get where they need to go.
 Regardless if you anticipate heavy volumes of traffic, you should always give yourself extra time to get where you need to go safely.

 2 Avoid Tailgating and other forms of Aggressive Driving

-Tailgating (or following too closely) is considered to be a form of aggressive driving and can often times be mistaken for road rage.
+Tailgating (or following too closely) is considered to be a form of aggressive driving and can oftentimes be mistaken for road rage.
 In ideal driving conditions, to avoid tailgating, use the 3-second rule!
-Leave at least 3 seconds between you and the car in-front of you.
+Leave at least 3 seconds between you and the car in front of you.
 In poor driving conditions, you should be increasing that distance.
 Speeding is also another form of aggressive driving.
-If you are travelling at high speeds, you may find it harder to control your vehicle and prevent an accident from occurring.
+If you are traveling at high speeds, you may find it harder to control your vehicle and prevent an accident from occurring.
 By ensuring you follow the speed limit and also give yourself enough time to reach your destination, you can avoid this type of aggressive driving.

 3 Keep a Positive Attitude